 Suicide Is Murder stickers

-Effexor (venlafaxine) has an active metabolite (o-desmethylvenlafaxine) that does most of the work, and is now available in a refined form as Pristiq (desvenlafaxine).
-The half-life of venlafaxine is 3–7 hours, and o-desmethylvenlafaxine’s is 9–13 hours.
+Plasma half-life: The half-life of venlafaxine is 3–7 hours, and o-desmethylvenlafaxine’s is 9–13 hours.
 That means it takes two days for one and five days for the other to clear out of your system.
-Having two parts with short half-lives is a huge part of why Effexor’s discontinuation syndrome is so harsh.

 Half-life is the average time it takes for you to process half of the drug’s active ingredient.
 If a drug has a half-life of around 24 hours and you take a dose of 100mg, you’ll have roughly the equivalent a 50mg dose after one day, a 25mg dose after two days, and so on.
 The rule of thumb is: multiply the half-life by five and you get how long it is for the dose you took to be cleared from your bloodstream6, so there’s nothing swimming around to attach itself to your brain and start doing stuff.
 That’s called “plasma clearance.”
 Complete clearance is a complex equation based on a lot of factors which may or may not: be published in the PI sheet, include personal data like your weight, or even completely figured out by corporate and independent researchers.
 It usually winds up being 2–5 days after plasma clearance no matter what7, but can take weeks.
 Sometimes a drug will clear from your brain and other organs before it clears from your blood.